 Endurance during a match comes down to your players’ stamina.
 This is the ability to sustain physical and mental effort for a prolonged period.
 More than just running around in the field without fatiguing easily, stamina in soccer is the key ingredient to giving your ‘all’ throughout the game.
 It also takes stamina and endurance to keep up with highly agile opponents.

-Much like developing speed through soccer speed drills, stamina can be developed over time using soccer endurance training drills.
+Much like developing speed through soccer speed drills, stamina can be developed over time using soccer endurance training drills, these drills can be further enhanced by using the Blazepod pods and app, find out which Blazepod training kit fits you best.

 How long your players endure in a match is a reflection of their overall fitness level.
 The reason why most players get tired so quickly on game day is failure to push themselves hard enough during soccer stamina training exercises.
 Often, players will show up in the training facility, kick around some dead balls, and then relax.
 This is preparing to fail.